jundalisay/superb/content/en/research/newton/system/orbits.md

 tion
 tion)
 ;
-and by the action with which Jupiter attracts the sun, likewise Ju-THE SYSTEM OF THE WORLD.
+and by the action with which Jupiter attracts the sun, likewise Ju- 527 and the sun endeavor to come nearer together.
-527
-and the sun endeavor to come nearer together.
 But the sun is not attracted towards Jupiter by a twofold action, nor Jupiter by a twofold